dustywusty/dusty.wtf/content/posts/amsat-adventures-pt2/index.md

 ![PCB components](components.jpg "components")

-In the mean-time I had been playing w/ SDR and my YAGI to some success!
+In the mean-time I have also been playing w/ SDR and my YAGI to ~some success

 ![Yagi antenna mounted on tripod](antenna.jpg "antenna")